Lattice points on a curve via $\ell^2$ decoupling: Lattice points on a planar curve

-given that $\Gamma$ is $C^n$ and has uniformly bounded intersection points with any hyperplane.
-In a subsequent paper \cite{P}, Pila proved that certain Wronskians of the curv, including $W(\Gamma)$, being nonvanishing implies the finiteness condition.
+under the assumption that $\Gamma$ is $C^n$ and has uniformly bounded intersection points with hyperplanes.
+Pila \cite{P} later proved that nonvanishing of certain Wronskians of the curve, including $W(\Gamma)$, implies the finiteness condition.

-On the other hand, we observed that the single Wronskian $W(\Gamma)$ being nonvanishing was sufficient to produce estimates of lattice points on a curve similar to Boibieri-Pila's inequality.
-Indeed, we prove that the non-degeneracy condition of a curve, namely the nonvanishing condition of the Wronskian $W(\Gamma)$, implies the finiteness condition hence allows us to apply the determinant method. \begin{proposition} Let $\Gamma$ be a compact, non-degenerate $C^n$ curve inside $\RR^n$.
-Then there exists a constant $N(\Gamma)$ such that any hyperplane meets $\Gamma$ with at most $N(\Gamma)$ points. \end{proposition} \begin{proof} We prove the statement by induction on $n$.
-The statement is clear for $n=2$.
+However, our observation reveals that the sole nonvanishing of the Wronskian $W(\Gamma)$ is sufficient to yield the same estimate of lattice points on a curve.
+The non-degeneracy condition implies the finiteness condition, allowing us to apply the determinant method. \begin{proposition} Let $\Gamma$ be a compact, non-degenerate $C^n$ curve inside $\RR^n$.
+Then there exists a constant $N(\Gamma)$ such that any hyperplane intersects $\Gamma$ with at most $N(\Gamma)$ points. \end{proposition} \begin{proof} We prove the statement by induction on $n$.
+The base case for $n=2$ is clear.